vmware-tanzu/community-edition/addons/packages/metrics-server/0.4.0/README.md

 This package deploys Metrics Server with insecure connection between API server and Kubelet by default.

-For more information, see the [Github page](https://github.com/kubernetes-sigs/metrics-server) of Metrics Server.
+For more information, see the [GitHub page](https://github.com/kubernetes-sigs/metrics-server) of Metrics Server.

 ## Configuration